postsharp/Metalama.Documentation/content/conceptual/architecture/architecture.md

 uid: validation
 ---

-# Validating architecture
+# Verifying architecture

-This chapter describes how to validate your source code against the architecture, design patterns, and other team conventions.
+This chapter describes how to verify your source code against the architecture, design patterns, and other team conventions.

-There are two ways to add validation rules to your code.
+There are two ways to add verification rules to your code.
 You can do it declaratively by applying architecture custom attributes to your code or programmatically using a compile-time fluent API.
 Metalama comes with a set of ready-made custom attributes and compile-time methods, and you can easily create your own attributes or methods for rules specific to your project.

 ## Benefits

-Validating code is especially important for projects developed by a large team or maintained over an extended period.
+Verifying code against architecture is especially important for projects developed by a large team or maintained over an extended period.

 * **Executable rules instead of paper guidelines**.
 Architectural guidelines can now be enforced in real-time within the code editor instead of only being written down and put on shelves.
 * **Immediate feedback**.
 Developers don't need to wait for the CI build to complete; feedback is given within seconds.